-XVIII.
+XX.
 STUDENT ADVISORY BOARD (SAB) REPORT

-Chairman Scott asked each president to introduce his or her respective students to the Board.
+Chairman Salazar asked each president to introduce his or her respective students to the Board.
 The SAB President reported to the Board.
-The SAB report included a welcome and a written report distributed to the Regents outlining updates to previously reported initiatives, mental health, classroom materials affordability, and community outreach.
+The SAB report included a welcome and a written report distributed to the Regents outlining updates to previously reported initiatives, mental health awareness, campus sustainability and beautification, and advocating.